oumbguet/oumbguet.github.io/README.md

-# oumbguet.github.io
+# JEANPIERRESERREDLE
-A clone of worldle to guess mathematician name
+A clone of worldle in which you need to find the firstname of a mathematician.